Athletics at Taylor

 Students who love sports can participating in plenty of athletic clubs or intramural sports.
 Like the intercollegiate teams, these opportunities allow our students to be good stewards of their bodies, extending healthy competition for all athletic skill levels.
 Students participate in athletic programs not only to have fun, but to build relationships with their teammates and live their faith out on the field.

-Taylor has a variety of club teams—including cycling, rugby, equestrian, men’s volleyball, and cheer and dance—that are composed of students dedicated to their sport.
+Taylor has a variety of club teams that are composed of students dedicated to their sport.
 The competition levels and time commitments are as varied as the clubs themselves.